paul-duvall/100-days-of-code/log-r2.md

 Review
 Learn
 Project
 - Continued to work on top section of site, adding social media icons, making navigation responsive and adding fadeIn animation to hero image logo and text.

+Thoughts:

+Link(s) to work

+Day 28: 22 October, Monday
+Today's Progress:

+Review
+- Went over flexbox basics again in order to write a blog post.

+Learn

+Project
+- Continued to work on top section of site, adding social media icons, making navigation responsive and adding fadeIn animation to hero image logo and text.